yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 `fail`, `throw`, or `yeet` for the keyword to return errors within the try block, which is not the point of this post.

-Once we have try blocks though I imagine I'm not going to love having to put `try { }` around the full body of every function that returns a Result, given the extra indentation.
+Once we have try blocks I imagine I'm not going to love having to put a try block and indent level around the full body of every function that returns a Result.
 To deal with this I would like to add support for annotating the function body block itself with `try`.
-With this change the above example becomes:
+With this change the above example
+becomes:

 ```rust